Frequently Asked Questions By Our Clients

 Question 2: At what age can I spay or neuter my Cat or Dog?

 Answer 2: We recommend spaying or neutering puppies and kittens between 4-6 months of age as long as they are well vaccinated and free of parasites.
-It's recommended that you spay or neuter your pet regardless if they're older or not.
+It is strongly recommended that you spay or neuter your pet regardless of their age.
 The reason being that older reproductive organs can develop cancer and lead to more severe complications.
-Give us a call at 770-459-2253 to have your pet spayed or neutered.
+Give us a call at 770-459-2253 and schedule a time to have your pet spayed or neutered.

 Question 3: How does my pet get heartworms and how can I prevent them?